grammaton/grammaton.github.io/_posts/blog/2016-03-29-liquidivolumi.md

 ![source](https://raw.githubusercontent.com/grammaton/liquidivolumi/master/YCC-LiquidiVolumi-v02/_DeletedItems/media/SourceA.png)

 The concert that stimulate this approach will be done next april 22 on 500 meters of *Tiber* river in Rome with acousmatic music (not mine).
-In this context will be available up to eight channel of music throught eighr cluster of Loudspeakers.
+In this context will be available up to eight channel of music throught eight cluster of Loudspeakers.

-My vision to simulate half kilometer of space concern sure loudspeakers (cluster of it) but in their space context.
+My vision to simulate half a kilometer of electroacoustic space concern sure loudspeakers (cluster of it) but in their space context.
 Obiuvsly.

 I've started a project in *Max 6* whit the idea to simulate a starting point with these sound objects: